Yoshitaka Naito: One Championship

-In 2016, Naito signed with ONE Championship.
+Naito vacated the Shooto World Flyweight championship on April 22, 2016, after signing with ONE Championship.

-Naito moved down to the strawweight division and made his ONE Championship debut against the reigning and undefeated ONE Strawweight World Champion Dejdamrong Sor Amnuaysirichoke in his native Bangkok, Thailand on May 27, 2016.
-He defeated Dejdamrong by rear-naked choke in round four to become the ONE Strawweight World Champion.
+Naito challenged the undefeated ONE Strawweight World champion Dejdamrong Sor Amnuaysirichoke at ONE Championship: Kingdom of Champions on 27 May 2016.
+He defeated the former Lumpinee Stadium mini-flyweight and light-flyweight champion by rear-naked choke in the fourth round to become the ONE Strawweight World Champion.

-As the new champ, he made his first ONE Strawweight World Title defense against Joshua Pacio on October 7, 2016.
+Naito made his first championship defense against the undefeated Joshua Pacio at ONE Championship: State of Warriors on 7 October 2016.
 He submitted Pacio by rear-naked choke in the third round to retain the belt.

-Naito made his next title defense against Brazilian Jiu-Jitsu World Champion Alex Silva on December 9, 2017.
+Naito made his second championship defense against the once-defeated Brazilian Jiu-Jitsu World Champion Alex Silva at ONE Championship: Warriors of the World on 9 December 2017.
 After five rounds, Silva defeated Naito by unanimous decision to hand him his first professional loss and take the belt.

-A rematch between Naito and Silva was set for May 12, 2018.
-This time, Naito defeated Silva by split decision to reclaim the title.
+An immediate rematch between the pair was scheduled at ONE Championship: Grit and Glory on 12 May 2018.
+This time, Naito was able to defeat Alex Silva by split decision to reclaim the title.

-Naito made the first defense of his second ONE Strawweight World Title reign against Joshua Pacio in a rematch from nearly two years earlier on September 22, 2018.
-He lost the title by unanimous decision.
+Naito made the first defense of his second ONE Strawweight World Title reign against Joshua Pacio in a rematch from nearly two years earlier on 22 September 2018.
+He lost the fight by unanimous decision.

-On March 8, 2019, Naito faced Wushu World Champion Rene Catalan.
-He lost via TKO in the first round.
+Naito faced Rene Catalan at ONE Championship: Reign of Valor on 8 March 2019.
+He lost the fight via technical knockout in the first round.

-Naito faced Silva for a third time on May 17, 2019.
+Naito faced Alex Silva for a third time at ONE Championship: Enter the Dragon on 17 May 2019.
 He won by unanimous decision to complete their trilogy.

-He faced Pongsiri Mitsatit on November 8, 2019, and defeated him by unanimous decision.
+Naito faced Pongsiri Mitsatit at ONE Championship: Masters Of Fate on 8 November 2019 and defeated him by unanimous decision.

-Naito next faced Yosuke Saruta at Road to One 3: Tokyo Fight Night on September 10, 2020.
+Naito faced Yosuke Saruta at Road to One 3: Tokyo Fight Night on 10 September 2020.
 He lost the fight via unanimous decision.